-At the beginning of planning your Orientation Week, try to encourage older students to be involved in organising orientation activities.
-It’s a great way for them to give back and make life a bit easier for those students as they can empathize with the challenges and difficulties a new student will face.
+At the outset in planning your Orientation Week, try to encourage older students to be involved in organising orientation activities.
+It’s a great way for them to give back and make life a bit easier for those 1st year students, as 2nd and 3rd year students can empathize with the challenges and difficulties a new student will face.

-- A traditional Hot / Corn dog stand or popcorn machine – these always create a carnival like atmosphere.
+- A traditional Hot dog / Corn dog stand or a popcorn machine – these always create a carnival like atmosphere.
 Better still have a fruit kebab stand to encourage healthy eating.

-- Bonfire night – using mini fire pits around the campus with toasted marshmallows.
+- Throw a Bonfire night – using mini fire pits around the campus with toasted marshmallows.

-- Water Slide or Pool Party – if you don’t have a pool on campus, use a selection of paddling pools, particularly good for those hot days.
+- Have a Water Slide or Pool Party – if you don’t have a pool on campus, use a selection of paddling pools, particularly good for those hot days.

-- Get to know one another with Table Topics cards – ask some questions about the students that no one else will know – great for introductions.
+- Start a popup Café to create a space where students can sit around and get to know one another with Table Topics cards – ask some questions about the students that no one else will know – great for introductions.

-- Caricature Artist – draw the students and they also get to keep a picture of themselves as memorabilia.
+- Get a Caricature Artist to draw the students and they also get to keep a picture of themselves as memorabilia.
 A caricature picture is a good way to find out information about the student so that the artist can depict more about the student in the drawing and it also creates an atmosphere of laughter for the spectators!

-- Dance Party – choose your style of dance; salsa, tango, rhumba, bop or disco.
+- Have a Dance Party – choose your style of dance; salsa, tango, rhumba, bop or disco.

-- Karaoke night – just remember the ear plugs!
+- Make it a Karaoke night – just remember the ear plugs!

-- Fashion Parade – best or worst dressed in whatever category fits your theme.
+- Strut yourself in a Fashion Parade, with the best or worst dressed in whatever category fits your theme.

-- Incorporate campus rules and information into games like playing a game of Trivia Pursuit, a scavenger hunt or even easier than having teams of people running off the green, use a Tail-Less Donkey and match the numbers to people, places and useful information about the university.
+- Incorporate campus rules and information into games like playing a game of Trivia Pursuit, a scavenger hunt or even easier than having teams of people running off the green, use a Giant Memory Pairs and match the countries with people, places and useful information about the university.

-- Have some fun – 3 legged races, hula hoop competition, water balloon toss, dunkin’ donuts, or sculling games with milk of course!
+- Have some fun – hula hoop competition, water balloon toss, dunkin’ donuts, or sculling games with milk of course!